-Players can only play for one team in each division of the competition. (ie If a School enters a Mixed/Boys team and Girls team, then girls may play in both teams, although boys cannot play for two teams in the boy’s division)
+Players can only play for one team in each division of the competition. (eg If a School enters a Mixed/Boys team and Girls team, then girls may play in both teams, although boys cannot play for two teams in the boy’s division)

 For the Open Secondary Schools championship/grading there will be a boys/mixed and girl’s division.
 (Waikato Water Polo reserves the right to adjust this to 3 divisions of Boys, Mixed and Girls.
 Schools will only be able to enter a maximum of two divisions)

 No player may wear: jewellery, watches etc. while playing.
 All players must have their fingernails and toenails clipped as short as possible while playing.
 Nail checks will be done by the refs.

 All teams will be required to complete the team list on the score sheet at least 10 minutes prior to the start of their game.
 Team Lists must be legible, correct as to cap numbers and display each player’s first and family names.
 If possible, the Team lists should be forwarded to Waikato Water Polo so that we have listing in case of Covid19 requirements.

-On the draw, for the second and third games the duty team will be the white caps of the game before, depending on games being played, and for the first game the blue team from the third game of the night will do table.
+On the draw, the duty team will generally be the white caps of the game before, depending on games being played, and for the first game the blue team from the third game of the night will do table.
 The duty team must provide at least 4 people for duty (2 on table and 2 as goal judge), who need to be available prior to the commencement of the game, and to help put things away after the last game.
 Tuition in these duties will be provided by Waikato Water Polo if required.
 Points will be deducted for unsatisfactory execution of duty team duties.

 Points will be awarded in the Championships as follows: